-- A6.4.2 The staff must be employed under the PSM Act. - A6.5 Calvary Health Care Limited ACT Limited (Calvary) is defined by section 157 of the PSM Act to be an employer of a public hospital employee where a services agreement is in force between the Australian Capital Territory and Calvary for a public hospital employee to be employed by Calvary to provide public health services to the Australian Capital Territory. - A6.6 Where a statutory office-holder or chief executive officer is a public sector employer, or where Calvary is an employer of a public hospital employee, then a reference to the head of service in this Agreement will be taken to mean the public sector employer or Calvary (as applicable) such that the public sector employer or Calvary (as applicable) may exercise any power or function that the head of service has under this Agreement, except for the powers under subclause J1.2 and subclause K2.1. - A6.7 A public sector employer or Calvary (as applicable) may, in writing, delegate any power or function they have under this Agreement to another person or position within the ACTPS (or Calvary as applicable), subject to directions, except for this power of delegation. - A6.8 This does not limit the power of a public sector employer or Calvary (as applicable) to authorise a person to act for and on behalf of the public sector employer, or Calvary (as applicable).

-A6.9 In this Agreement, reference to the head of service may be taken to mean delegate of the public sector employer or Calvary (as applicable) where the public sector employer or Calvary (as applicable) had delegated the particular power or function under subclause A6.7.
+- A6.4 Certain statutory office-holders and chief executive officers are defined by section 152 of the PSM Act to be a public sector employer where a territory law states both of the following: - A6.4.1 They may employ staff. - A6.4.2 The staff must be employed under the PSM Act. - A6.5 Where a statutory office-holder or chief executive officer is a public sector employer then a reference to the head of service in this Agreement will be taken to mean the public sector employer such that the public sector employer may exercise any power or function that the head of service has under this Agreement, except for the powers under subclause J1.2 and subclause K2.1. - A6.6 A public sector employer may, in writing, delegate any power or function they have under this Agreement to another person or position within the ACTPS, subject to directions, except for this power of delegation. - A6.7 This does not limit the power of a public sector employer to authorise a person to act for and on behalf of the public sector employer. - A6.8 In this Agreement, reference to the head of service may be taken to mean delegate of the public sector employer where the public sector employer had delegated the particular power or function under subclause A6.6.